kkinnear/zpst/README.md

 ### Access the arguments in the backtrace, and re-try the call

-The data gathered by the `(collect)` and `(analyze)` calls can be accessed directly, changed, and you can re-evaluate the from anywhere in the stack.
+The data gathered by the `(collect)` and `(analyze)` calls can be accessed directly, changed, and you can re-evaluate from anywhere in the stack.

 Here is an example of what you can do: